The Constitution of the Jesus College Boat Club

 2. The Senior Officers shall be: the President, the Women’s Captain; the Men’s Captain; the Coxing Captain; the Women’s Vice-Captain; the Men’s Vice-Captain; the Treasurer; and the Secretary.

-3. With the exception of the President, no Senior Officer may hold a second Office of the Club.
+3. With the exception of the Secretary and the President, no Senior Officer may hold a second Office of the Club.
 The President may hold up to one other Office.
+The secretary may also hold the role of Fairbairns Secretary.

 4. Each Senior Office will be held by one person.
 The other Offices may be held by any number of people.